Milwaukee M18 FUEL Combo Kit Review 2997-22 – UPDATED with One-Key Information!

 Unlike the new M18 FUEL hammer drill, the updated impact driver, doesn’t drop much weight.
 It hit the scale at just 1.5 ounces less than its predecessor.
 Keeping in mind that the 5.0Ah battery weighs in at 1 pound 9.6 ounces—the bare tool comes in at a lithe 2 pounds 3.6 ounces.

 Heat didn’t seem a surprise on this model.
 In fact, it runs a tad cooler—likely due to the increased speed reducing the work time on each fastener.
 That speed comes into play when you drive larger fasteners.
 On a Philips bit, you’ll do better on Mode 2 (2,800 RPM) unless you have the dexterity required to keep that bit locked in place at full speed.

 Here’s a chart of impact driver heat measurements we took back in 2015 for reference:

 What we have here amounts to an upgrade that addresses some ergonomic issues alongside a needed speed bump for the impact driver.
-Milwaukee placed second in our 2015 best 18V impact driver shootout (a new one is due sometime next year).
-Now they jam all that performance (and more) into a smaller package.
+Milwaukee placed second in our best 18V impact driver shootout, jamming all that performance (and more) into a smaller package.
 The new tools pack quite a punch, and I can’t say the hammer drill feels much different from its former self.
 The impact driver, however, really feels more compact.
 If you take a look at other tools used by Pros, Milwaukee is seriously challenging what kind of size reductions you can make to still have a top-performing product.
 While we may never see impact wrenches get this small, the performance of both the FUEL drill and the impact driver prove that size doesn’t (necessarily) matter.